Front Controller Design pattern tutorials with examples in Java

-Front controllers are mostly used in MVC applications and the following are implemented in frameworks.
+Front controllers find prominent usage in MVC applications and are commonly implemented in various frameworks, including:

 • Legacy Java web apps